cablehead/html-cat/README.md

 ## stream driven development

-This branch is an excercise in stream driven development, to see how far we can go with it.
+This branch is an exercise in stream driven development, to see how far we can go with it.

 https://github.com/user-attachments/assets/88d8001f-15eb-40fd-bce8-2ae8ee44d513